Abhinek8987/My-code-collection/README.md

 # My-code-collection
-yaah thiis a new reposistory code
+yaah this is a new reposistory code